Snehakumarishaw/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
- I created an interactive Power BI dashboard to monitor and analyze employee attendance data.
-It leverages Power BI's visualization capabilities and uses Excel as the data source for accessibility.
+# Employee-Attendance-DataAnalysis(Interactive Dashboard Creation using Ms-Excel)
+ ## Objective of the Project
+The objective of this project is to create an Employee Attendance Dashboard using Power BI.
+This dashboard aims to provide insights into employee attendance patterns, identify trends, and help HR managers make informed decisions to improve overall attendance and productivity.